 District 12 – Glenna Taylor of Oakland representing farmers in Clark, Coles, Crawford, Cumberland, Douglas, Edgar, and Jasper Counties.

 District 15 – Joe Murphy of Harrisburg representing farmers in Randolph, Perry, Jackson, Franklin, Williamson, Hamilton, Saline, Gallatin, Union, Johnson, Pope, Hardin, Alexander, Pulaski and Massac Counties.

-At Large Directors elected are: Wayne Anderson of Geneseo, interlocking Director with the Illinois Farm Bureau, Grant Noland of Blue Mound, and Gary Hudson of Hindsboro.
+At Large Directors re-elected are: Grant Noland of Blue Mound, and Gary Hudson of Hindsboro.

 The ICGA board - which coordinates and conducts market development, legislative, and public relations programs to benefit corn producers - consists of 15 directors representing specific districts and three at-large directors.